ashleemboyer/ashleemboyer/src/posts/2019-12/how-to-dynamically-create-many-similar-css-classes-with-sass.md

 }
 ```

-This all look really similar, right?
+These all look really similar, right?
 The class names all have the same format, and each one sets a `width`, `height`, and `font-size` to be the same thing.
 Would you believe me if I told you that it's possible to dynamically create blocks of CSS for class names in Sass?

 Well, believe me!
 It's true!